 If you’re familiar with the Leeds food & drink scene, you’d probably know Greek Street is back to its former self.
 With an impressive selection of bars and restaurants including The Lost & Found, a quirky Victorian Cocktail bar.

-Each Lost & Found bar is based on a mythical professor.
+Each Lost & Found bar (2 of the 5 in Leeds) is based on a mythical professor.
 At the Greek Street bar, its Virginia K Stevenson, an Ornithologist born on the moorlands of Yorkshire.

 I’d visited Lost & Found before but I wasn’t aware they had a secret library esque dining room tucked away in the basement!

 Lost & Found being a cocktail bar, it was only right we tried a few of their specialist cocktails!

 Fine & Dandy £8.75 – Absolut Vodka, Sipsmith Sloe Gin, Disaronno Amaretto, Fentimans Dandelion & Burdock, Mixed fruits jam, Lemon juice & vanilla syrup

 Bay of the beast £8.95 – The Kraken Black Spiced Rum, Wray & Nephew Rum, Cherry Heering Liqueur, Disaronno Amaretto, Blackberries & raspberries, Eager cranberry juice

 The Fine & Dandy cocktail was my favourite, very much like an alcoholic version of dandelion & burdock!
 The Bay of the Beast packed a bit of a punch, having no less than 4 shots in it!